ideas42ventures/ideas42ventures.com/src/handbook/product.md

 ### For Entrepreneurs

-If you are thinking about applying to join the Studio or already a part of it, this is here to give as clear a picture as possible of how we’ll build products together.
+If you’re an Entrepreneur at the Studio or thinking about applying, this document exists to give as clear a picture as possible of how we’ll build your product together.
 Every product development process is different, but they all have overlapping characteristics.
 We’ll use the principles, processes, and technology described here to bring your product to life.

 ### For Candidates

-If you are thinking about applying to join the Studio or already in the interview process, this is here to give you as clear a picture as possible about our day to day work.
+If you are thinking about applying to join the Studio or already in the interview process, this document exists to give you as clear a picture as possible of what day-to-day work is like.
 And to give you an idea of the expectations we’ll have of you depending on your role.

 ### For Team Members

-WIP
+If you're a current Studio team member, this document exists as a reference to help you make decisions.
+When you’re unsure about how to proceed, use this document as guidance.

 ### Principles